Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

 These signatures are within reach of forthcoming AugerPrime and TA$\times$4 measurements, offering decisive tests of the nearby-transient origin of UHECRs.

-Finally, our findings imply that the observed cosmic ray composition and spectrum provide an inadequate representation for the larger Universe.
-Accordingly, predictions based on extrapolations, such as those made for the cosmogenic flux of UHE neutrinos or photons, would need to be revisited.

-{\bf Acknowledgements.}--- We would like to thank Anna Nelles and Andrew Taylor for their valuable comments and suggestions.
+{\bf Acknowledgements.}--- The authors would like to thank Teresa Bister, Francis Halzen, Kohta Murase, Anna Nelles, Andrew Taylor and Michael Unger for their valuable comments and suggestions, and the Telescope Array Collaboration for providing their observed spectrum within their two hotspot.
 I.B. acknowledges support from the National Science Foundation under Grant No. PHY-2309024.
-We used OpenAI’s ChatGPT \citep{openai2022chatgpt} during the preparation of this manuscript.
+The authors used OpenAI’s ChatGPT \citep{openai2022chatgpt} during the preparation of this manuscript.

 {A\arabic{table}} {A\arabic{figure}} \makeatletter \figurename{Fig.} \makeatother